The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: A Roadmap for KDD: From a Diagnostic Constraint to SSC-Guided Architectures

 \subsection{Semantic Equivalence Engineering (SEE)}

 To operationalise SSC at an industrial scale, we cannot train on raw, unstructured data.
 We must architect datasets based on strict mathematical isomorphism.
-Future KDD algorithms must be designed to generate isomorphic multimodal tuples $(V, V_{label}, T, T_{img})$ where the mutual information across modalities is entrusted to be equivalent.
-Utilising oracle-driven symbolic extraction, we must engineer planet-scale datasets that provide the strict $S_{SymT}$ baselines required for SSC-guided training.
+Future KDD algorithms should be designed to generate isomorphic multimodal tuples $(V, V_{label}, T, T_{img})$ where the mutual information across modalities is entrusted to be equivalent.
+Utilising oracle-driven symbolic extraction, the community should engineer large-scale datasets that provide the strict $S_{SymT}$ baselines required for SSC-guided training.